malmostad/sitevision_assets/README.md

     $ grunt watch

-The Sass and CoffeeScript files in the `src` directory will be compiled to the `public` directory as soon as they are changed and at the startup of the `watch` task.
+The Sass and CoffeeScript files in the `src` directory will be compiled to the `public` directory as soon as they are changed as well as at the startup of the `watch` task.
 The `public` directory is automatically cleaned when you run the task.

-If you want to have source maps generated for debugging of stylesheets and JavaScript, add the ` --sourcemaps` argument:
+If you want to have source maps generated for debugging of stylesheets and JavaScripts, add the ` --sourcemaps` argument:

     $ grunt watch --sourcemaps